 Legal Hotline: Political Ads – State and Local Elections

-Q: We’re getting a lot of political ads for local and state candidates as the election season gears up.
+Q: We’re getting a lot of political ads for local and state candidates as we approach Election Day.
 What are some of the issues we need to consider when reviewing political advertising?

 NOTE: this guidance deals with political ads for local and state elections.
 Federal elections are governed by federal law, which imposes different requirements on political ads.
 Please call the PNA Legal Hotline with questions about political advertising for federal elections.